Home

 Welcome to the Bernie Grant Archive, a tribute to the life and times of the late Bernie Grant MP.

-Through this site you can learn not only his story, but also that of the generation of black and minority ethnic citizens who arrived in Britain in the post war period.
+Through this site you can learn not only his story, but also that of the generation of black and global majority citizens who arrived in Britain in the post war period.

 This website contains a browsable and searchable inventory of the Bernie Grant Archive which is kept at the Bishopsgate Institute in the City of London.